-The WELL lab research program supports three neuroscience-based research areas focused on the relationships between affect and cognition in order to understand how these basic building blocks of the mind influence psychological and physical well-being.
+The WELL lab research program supports three neuroscience-based research areas focused on the relationships between emotions and cognition in order to understand how these basic building blocks of the mind influence psychological and physical wellbeing.

 BASIC: Neural Correlates of Affect & Cognition

-We study the association between positive/negative affect and cognitive function, primarily using electroencephalography (EEG) methods to study the role of the frontocingulate network and other cortical regions involved in affective and cognitive functions.
-Current projects are focused on understanding the relationship between positive affect (dimensionally ranging from low to high positive affect) and attention (i.e., top-down attentional control, bottom-up attentional control, attentional scope, and attentional biases).
-Related projects involve studying the links between positive affect and positive psychological constructs such as savoring and empathy.
-We also study how health behaviors such as physical activity and sleep influence cognition and affect.
-Addressing these basic psychological science research areas will inform psychopathology and promote well-being in novel ways.
+We study the associations between positive emotions and cognitive function, primarily using electroencephalography (EEG) methods to investigate the role of the cortical networks involved in affective and cognitive functions.
+Our research is primarily focused on understanding the relationship between positive emotions and and attention.
+Related projects involve studying the neurophysiological correlates of positive emotion regulation, savoring, and happiness.
+We also study how health behaviors such as physical activity and sleep influence emotion and cognition.
+Addressing these basic psychological science research areas will inform psychopathology and promote wellbeing in novel ways.

 CLINICAL: Depression, Postpartum Depression, and Chronic Pain Disorders

 Depression and chronic pain disorders are extremely debilitating conditions that frequently co-occur and disproportionally influence the lives of women and girls.
 These disorders are often characterized by low levels of positive affect, attentional impairments, somatic (bodily) symptoms, and poor social support.
 Our transdiagnostic research strives to understand the primary contributing psychological and neurobiological factors that confer vulnerability and maintain symptoms in order to work toward identifying and developing effective, affordable, and accessible interventions that directly target and modify these contributing factors.